 Dr. Bailey has been developing ion beam analysis and ambient mass spectrometry methods for the analysis of trace evidence collected from crime scenes such as gunshot residue particles, soils, fibres, paints and glass and has demonstrated that the techniques can offer attractive features compared with other methods of analysis.
+She has been working with the International Atomic Energy Agency as an Expert Consultant to bring together Forensic end users and ion beam practitioners.
 Key collaborators include the Netherlands Forensic Institute, Home Office Centre for Applied Science and Technology, National Physical Laboratory, Kings College London, Intelligent Fingerprinting Limited, the University of Lausanne and the Italian Carabinieri.

 Dr. Bailey is also interested in the development of novel analytical methods.
 She is the PI of the EPSRC grant "IBA-DAPNe: a new system for sub-micron scale molecular speciation and quantification" was Theme Leader for Forensics on the EPSRC grant ʺAmbient Mass Spectrometry at the Sub-Micron Scaleʺ, which is developing the MeV-SIMS technique and applications.